China grants Trump dozens of new trademarks

-The Trump Organization, President Trump's company, applied for 38 trademarks in China in April 2016, during the presidential campaign.
+Donald Trump applied for 39 trademarks in China in April 2016, during the presidential campaign.
 Four were rejected last month, though it is unclear what was in those applications or why they were not approved.

-Trump Organization lawyers have told CNN that the business is simply trying to protect the Trump trademark from anyone who might improperly squat on it.
+Lawyers for the Trump Organization, President Trump's company, have told CNN that the business is simply trying to protect the Trump trademark from anyone who might improperly squat on it.

 In a statement on Wednesday, Alan Garten, a Trump Organization lawyer, said the company has been "actively enforcing its intellectual property rights in China for more than a decade."